hurtki/configsManager/CONTRIBUTING.md

 golangci-lint run
 ```

-> Note: All of the above checks are automatically run in CI, so the PR will fail if any tests, linter checks, or formatting issues are found.
+> Note: All of the above checks are automatically run in CI, so the PR will fail if any tests or formatting issues are found.

 Use this template for your PR description: